hide-mel/Predicting-Stroke-NaiveBayes-K-Nearest-Neighbour/README.md

 • matplotlib to create plots and visualizations

 # Data:
-For this project, I have adapted the Stroke data that have been used for stroke prediction [1], available online at (https://data.mendeley.com/datasets/x8ygrw87jw/1):
+For this project, I have adapted the Stroke data that have been used for stroke prediction, available online at (https://data.mendeley.com/datasets/x8ygrw87jw/1):
 Some critical information:
 1. File name: stroke_update.csv
 2. 2740 instances